octokit/handbook/README.md

 **Gotchas**

 - OAuth App authentication does not work for GraphQL queries
-- The API endpoint to exchange a `code` for an OAuth access token is `POST http(s)://[hostname]/login/oauth/access_token`.
+- The API endpoint to exchange a `code` for an OAuth access token is [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github).
 It does not use the standard `api.github.com` host or `/v3/api` path for GitHub enterprise and is not documented as part of the REST API.
 The `Accept` & `Content-Type` headers must be set to `application/json`.
 The server does not respond with an `4xx` error code, even if the request failed.
 You have to check for the presence of the `"error"` response key instead.
+- The `redirect_uri` parameter for the [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github) request only serves a function if a `redirect_uri` was *also* provided in `GET https://github.com/login/oauth/authorize`.
+If so, and `redirect_uri` is provided both times, GitHub verify they match and respond with an error if they don't.

 ## JSON Web Token (GitHub App authentication)